The-Clark/Abusive-tweets-classifier/README.md

 # Training & deploying BERTweet-based NLP model for tweet classification

-Contents
+Note: This model is trained on English tweets alone Contents
    - The problem
    - Creating virtual environment, Installing and importing the necessary libraries